 Custom Firmware or Not?
 What’s the Hype?

 The Huawei example may be a bit overkill, but it does lay down the foundation for scenarios where custom firmware could be a deal breaker.
-Ideally, custom firmware gives you access to some features that you wouldn’t easily get from your device, and yes, your router may be capable of supporting custom firmware.
+Ideally, custom firmware gives you access to tons of features that you wouldn’t easily get from your device, and yes, your router may be capable of supporting custom firmware.
 Why?
 You ask.
 Well, think of your router just like your iPhone XS with an IP68 rating.
 Apple promises you it can survive 6.5 ft under water for 30 minutes, but what if you want to go 10 ft for just 5 minutes?
 Will it break?
 Long story short, it is highly unlikely.

 Your router is a tech marvel in itself.
 Most of the ratings and specifications written on its box are on the lower end of the scale, and this means it can go to much greater heights than you think.
 Naturally, you cannot go to these heights when you are depending on the stock firmware because that’s usually the first layer that prevents you from messing up your device.